MTD2A/MTD2A/examples/README.md

 # Arduino examples

 ### example_blink_LED.ino
-Blinking LED with 0,5 second interval
+Two blinking LEDs.
+One with symmetric interval and another with asymetric interval.

 ### example_train_direction.ino
-Determining the direction of travel of the train
+Determining the direction of travel of the train (left og right)

 ### eksample_stoplight_sound.ino
 Stop light and sound message: The train brakes and temporarily stops at a red light.